bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 NPC mods include body / face / hair replacers, companions, and population mods.

-I don't care that much about body mods because everyone is almost always clothed anyway.
-At least, they are in *my* playthroughs.
+I don't care that much about body mods because everyone is almost always clothed... at least in *my* playthroughs.
 If you want a body mod, CBBE is a good place to start, at least for female bodies.
 As for face and hair replacers, here are a few good options:

 - Bijin Warmaidens
 - Cathedral Player and NPC Overhaul